bfrg/vim-c-cpp-modern/README.md

-# vim-cpp-modern: Enhanced C++ syntax highlighting for Vim
+# vim-cpp-modern: Enhanced C++ syntax highlighting

 This plugin provides improved syntax highlighting for C++11/14/17 development in Vim.
 It adds additional highlighting of functions, template functions as well as